MicrosoftDocs/well-architected/well-architected/performance-efficiency/prioritize-critical-flows.md

 |[PE:09](checklist.md)| Prioritize the performance of critical flows.
 The allocation of workload resources and performance optimization efforts should prioritize the flows that support the most important business processes, users, and operations.|
 |---|---|

 This guide describes the recommendations for prioritizing the performance of critical flows in a workload.
 Critical flows represent crucial business processes that generate revenue or drive high-priority operations.
-Prioritizing critical flows means ensuring the flows that have the most impact get the resources they need before lower priority flows.
-Failure to prioritize the performance of critical flows can have disproportionate negative effects on workload priorities and the user experience.
+When you prioritize the performance of critical flows, you ensure the flows that have the most impact get the resources they need before lower priority flows.
+Failure to do this prioritization can have disproportionate negative effects on workload priorities and the user experience.

 **Definitions**